dantinTests/break-line-remover/README.md

-# break-line-remover
+# Break Line Remover - JavaScript Tool

-Break Line Remover - JavaScript Tool
+A nice tool to remove lines from a text.